Types of Procurement – 8 Examples of Procurement Practices

 A government agency needs to purchase new office supplies.
 The agency uses an e-procurement platform to solicit bids from potential suppliers.
 The agency then evaluates the bids and selects the supplier that offers the best value for money.
 The agency then places a purchase order on the e-procurement platform.
 The supplier receives the purchase order and delivers the office supplies to the agency.

-Traditional stages in the procurement process
+Stages in the procurement process

-The first step in the procurement process is to identify the need for goods or services.
-Once the need has been identified, a purchase request is created.
+Once the need has been identified, a draft purchase request is created.
 This document typically includes the following information:

 • Description of the goods or services required